blackducksoftware/hub-pip/README.md

 ## Documentation

-Latest documentation can be found here:  https://github.com/blackducksoftware/hub-pip/wiki
+Latest documentation can be found on our public [Black Duck Confluence](https://blackducksoftware.atlassian.net/wiki/display/INTDOCS/)